Jamie Dalglish: Early life and work

 Jamie Dalglish was born in Bryn Mawr, Pennsylvania in 1947 and served in the navy from 1967 to 1969 on a submarine in the Vietnam War.
 In the early 1970s, he attended the Art Academy of Cincinnati and Rhode Island School of Design, where he studied video art.
-When Dalglish first moved to New York City in May 1974, he was a housemate of fellow RISD student David Byrne, the former Talking Heads lead singer, solo musical artist, and visual practitioner.
+When Dalglish first moved to New York City in May 1974, he was a housemate of fellow RISD student David Byrne, who would later gain fame as lead singer of the band Talking Heads and as a solo musical artist.

 In 1975, Dalglish finished a video art project that consisted entirely of interviews with fifteen of his artist friends talking with Byrne — with Byrne offscreen the entire time doing most of the talking.
 The point of the video wasn't what Byrne said, but the body language of the listeners.
 The name of the seven-and-a-half-hour video was "Talking Heads, a 7.5 hr Conversation Installation."
 Participants in the video included Talking Heads drummer Chris Frantz, and artists Jeff Koons, Jeff Turtletaub, and Vito Acconci.
 The video was exhibited in 1979 at The Kitchen in New York.
 The full video appears to be lost, with only a few short excerpts having survived.

 In collaboration with guitarist and songwriter George Elliott, Dalglish created the short-lived rock performance group CONTAINER in 1979.
 The group consisted of a five-person band, with Dalglish as vocalist and lyricist, plus a 10-year-old female singer, dancers, and a film and video crew.
 A recording of their music has since been released on a CD.
 One of their songs, "Three Wishes", was recorded by Klaus Nomi on his 1982 album Simple Man.

 Dalglish began painting in the 1970s and had his first art exhibition in 1979 in New York City.